helium/helium-config-service/README.md

 #### `test`

 `test` is the environment where `mix test` runs.
-It is assumed to have Postgress running on localhost at port 5432.
+It is assumed to have Postgres running on localhost at port 5432.

 #### `prod`